 Spatial and Temporal Trends in Reporting

 From January 1 2011 to December 31 2020, 7,863 unique reports were submitted to the Edmonton Urban Coyote Project website.
-Reports were distributed throughout the city (Figure 1).
-Reports were clustered in space based on Ripley’s K-function (observed K > upper 95% confidence limit).
-Within the land cover classes, reports were mostly from residential (45 %) or mowed habitat (22 %), followed by commercial (11 %), natural (10 %), and modified open (9.7 %).
-The distribution of reports across habitat types differed significantly from expected values based on the proportionate of each habitat type that was available in the study area (χ52 = 2879, P < 0.001; Table 1, Figure 3).
-Compared to non-report locations, reports were significantly closer to the river valley system, roads, and buildings (Table 4).
+Reports were distributed throughout the city (Figure 1), but they were. clustered in space based on Ripley’s K-function (observed K > upper 95% confidence limit).
+Within the land cover classes, reports were mostly from residential (45 %) or mowed habitat (22 %), followed by commercial (11 %), natural (10 %), and modified open areas (9.7 %).
+The distribution of reports across habitat types differed significantly from expected values based on the proportion of each habitat type that was available in the study area, with more reports than expected in mowed areas and fewer in commercial areas (χ2 = 2879, P < 0.001; Table 1, Figure 3).
+Compared to available locations, report locations were significantly closer to the river valley system, roads, and buildings (Table 4).
 Reports were more common during day (59.1 %) than night (40.9 %).
 On a monthly basis, reporting was highest from October through March and lowest during spring and summer months (Figure 4).
 Monthly reports converted to 37 % of reports during the breeding season and 21 % and 42 % in the pup rearing and dispersal seasons, respectively.
 Reporting increased throughout the duration of the website’s availability from 2011 to 2020 (Figure 5).

 Coyote response to humans and human perceptions as indicators of conflict.

 The mean total repeatability of report classification was 91%, and the mean repeatability of report classification for coyote response to humans or human perception categories were 77% and 96%, respectively.
 Among all classified reports, 59.6 % were observations with no human-coyote interaction.
-Within the subset of reports used in the analyses of coyote responses to humans (N = 2,585), interactions characterized by avoidance (OSV = 1 or 2; 28.3%) or neutrality (OSV = 3 or 4; 39.8%) were most common.
-Bold (OSV = 5, 6 or 7) and aggressive (OSV = 8 or 9) reports constituted 23.1% and 8.8% of reports, respectively.
-For the reports used for the analyses of human perceptions (N = 920), reports were predominantly negative (67.2%), followed by neutral (18.1%) and positive perceptions (14.7%).
-Coyote response to humans was strongly correlated with human perception of coyotes, although there were many reports where coyote response and human behaviour were not equally representative of a negative interaction (rho = 0.29, P < 0.001; Figure 6).
+Within the subset of reports used in the analyses of coyote responses to humans (N = 2,585), interactions characterized by avoidance (OSV = 1 or 2; 28.3%) or neutral behaviours (OSV = 3 or 4; 39.8%) were more common than bold (OSV = 5, 6, 7; 23.1%) and aggressive reports (OSV = 8 or 9; 8.8%).
+The reports that revealed an aspect of human perceptions (N = 920) were predominantly negative (67.2%), followed by neutral (18.1%) and positive perceptions (14.7%).
+Among the reports that permitted classification of both coyote reponse and human perception, there was a significant positive relationship in ordinal values wherein negative perceptions (OV = 3) were associated with bolder coyote behaviours (rho = 0.29, P < 0.001; Figure 6) .

-For the analysis of the land cover predictors of coyote responses to humans, six top ordinal regression models were selected and all included building density (200 m), modified open (200 m), commercial (1600 m) and open maintained (100 m) as variables.
-The distance decay to roads and water (200 m) were present in three of the top models and natural (800 m) was in two models.
-The proportion of modified open habitat and mowed habitat predicted a significantly higher log odds likelihood of a negative interaction as indicated by the coyote response to humans, while building density predicted a significant decrease in the likelihood of a negative interaction (Figure 7).
-Twenty-six models of human perceptions had ΔAIC < 2 and included all of the predictor variables.
-The predictor variable with the greatest impact on human perceptions, and the only significant one, was the proportion of residential area (800 m), appearing in all but one of the top models and predicting more negative perceptions (Figure 7).
+We examined land cover variables to predict the boldness of coyote responses to humans and foundsix ordinal regression models were within 2 AIC; all models included building density (200 m), and proportion of habitat comprised by modified open (within 200 m), commercial (within 1600 m) and open maintained (within 100 m) as variables (Table SI?).
+The distance decay to roads and water (within 200 m) were present in three of the top models and natural habitat (witin 800 m) was in two models.
+The proportion of modified open habitat and mowed habitat predicted significantly bolder coyote responses to humans, while building density predicted a significant decline in the boldness of coyote response (Figure 7).
+In a similar analysis of human perception, twenty-six models had ΔAIC < 2, and this subset included all of the predictor variables, reveling that all variables had some influence on human perceptions.
+However, only the proportion of residential area (800 m) was significant appearing in all but one of the top models, and predicting more negative perceptions (Table SI X; Figure 7).